kimmyd70/django-x/patterns/README.md

 Optional for the lab, but try to get a CSS page wired up and working with minimal styling Images of each pattern would be useful

+## Collaboration

+Help on templates from Ashley Casimir